How to Listen to Your Body: 4 Pathways to Somatic Awareness

 Why it might be challenging: For people who've experienced trauma, chronic illness, or learned to disconnect from their bodies as a survival strategy, interoception can feel overwhelming or even unsafe.
 If you're neurodivergent, you might process internal signals very differently or receive them more intensely than others.
 And for those accustomed to pushing through physical signals to meet external demands, tuning in can feel counterproductive.

 If interoception feels inaccessible right now, that's okay.
-There are other doorways.
+There are other pathways.

 2. Proprioception: Your body in space and motion